-Oregon’s wine industry has grown leaps and bounds in the last 50 years, but did you know that wine making dates to the pioneer days of the 1840s?
-It may also surprise you that it wasn’t the now famous Willamette Valley that produced the region’s first grape vines, but rather the fertile Rogue Valley in southern Oregon.
+Oregon’s wine industry has grown leaps and bounds in the last 50 years, but did you know that Oregon winemaking dates to the pioneer days of the 1840s?
+It may also surprise you that it wasn’t the now famous Willamette Valley that produced the region’s first grape vines, but rather the fertile Rogue Valley in Southern Oregon.

 Trips vary, so contact the outfitters below for specific details on each trip.